RGKarthik/Textrepeater/README.md

 # Text Repeater

-A simple web application that takes user input (name and message) and stores it in an Azure SQL Database.
+A simple web application that takes user input (name and message) and stores it in a MySQL database.
 The app displays all stored messages in real-time.

 ## Features

 - **Simple Form Interface**: Two input fields for name and message
-- **Database Storage**: All data is stored in Azure SQL Database
+- **Database Storage**: All data is stored in MySQL database
 - **Real-time Display**: Shows all stored messages with timestamps
-- **Azure Ready**: Configured for Azure Web App deployment
+- **Azure Ready**: Configured for Azure Web App deployment with multiple MySQL hosting options
 - **Responsive Design**: Works on desktop and mobile devices
 - **RESTful API**: Clean API endpoints for data operations

 ## Technology Stack

 - **Backend**: Node.js with Express.js
-- **Database**: Azure SQL Database (using mssql driver)
+- **Database**: MySQL (supports Azure Database for MySQL, AWS RDS, Google Cloud SQL, local MySQL)
 - **Frontend**: Vanilla HTML, CSS, and JavaScript
-- **Deployment**: Azure Web App with Azure SQL Database
+- **Deployment**: Azure Web App with MySQL database

 ## Project Structure